Louis Armstrong House Museum

 Eligibility & Selection

-The Museum Fellows Program is open to African-American History Studies Majors, History Majors, Art Majors, Music Majors, Library Science Majors, and Humanity Majors currently enrolled in historically black colleges and universities and other institutions that have an evident interest in the dissemination of African-American heritage.
-The program is also open to recent graduates of such programs.
-We especially welcome applications from communities that are historically under-represented in the museum field.
+The Museum Fellows Program is open to African-American Studies Majors, History Majors, Art Majors, Music Majors, Library Science Majors, and Humanities Majors currently enrolled at or recently graduated from historically black colleges and universities and other institutions that have an evident interest in the dissemination of African-American heritage.
+We especially welcome applications from communities that are historically underrepresented in the museum field.
 Fellows will be selected through a competitive application process.

 Louis Armstrong House Museum